ChuckHill2/VideoLibrarian/Readme.md

 used during movie information download.

 #### Design Considerations

+The UI design was inspired by [SimpleMovieCatalog](https://github.com/damienlangg/SimpleMovieCatalog) and various torrent servers.

 ##### Requirements
 - Organize videos on computer by various properties (view, sort and filter).